frankcleary/data-science-bytes/content/flask-bart-sql.md

 # Adding a Flask request route

-To return data for the graph, we need to select data points from a given station for a given direction of train on a given day of the week at a given time, and make a histogram of the ETD values for those data points.
+To return data for the graph, we need to select data points from trains arriving at a given station in a given direction on a given day of the week at a given time, and make a histogram of the ETD values for those data points.
 Add the following function to Flask app from [part 2]({filename}/flask-sql.md) to return this data from our SQL database.
 You can point your browser at `(my public DNS)/?dest=Fremont&time=12:17&station=plza&day=0` to get csv formatted data ready to pass into D3.js for graphing.

     :::python
     @app.route("/")